jgscott/ECO394D/slides/06_fitting_equations/06_fitting_equations.md

 So Abigail has a lower absolute MHR, but a higher _age-adjusted_ MHR.
 Her "head start" was the difference between her and Alice's expected MHRs: 188.4 - 169.5 = 18.9.

-The equation that relates MHR to age shows us how to place everyone on a level playing field, regardless of age.  _Just look at differences from what's expected._

-There are a lot of synonyms for this idea of making a fair comparison across different values of $x$:
+The equation that relates MHR to age shows us how to place everyone on a level playing field, regardless of age.
+There are a lot of synonyms for this idea:
 - adjusting for $x$
 - statistically controlling for $x$
 - holding $x$ constant

+It's all just subtraction! __Compare the difference between actual and expected outcomes.__

 Fitting straight lines